Landrum scores 23 as No. 4 Baylor women rout TCU 79-55

+Nine days removed from the 68-57 win over UConn, Baylor (13-1, 3-0 Big 12) won a third straight conference game since, holding the Horned Frogs without a field goal in the second quarter.

-The Lady Bears (13-1, 3-0 Big 12) had a 20-0 spurt that started late in the first quarter and covered most of the second, when they outscored the Horned Frogs 19-2 for a 35-11 halftime lead.
+A 20-0 spurt started late in the first quarter and covered most of the second, when the Lady Bears outscored TCU 19-2 for a 35-11 halftime lead.

+“We’ve had a remarkable little run here,” Mulkey said.
+“So now we’ll get to rest a little bit tomorrow and start back.”

-It was the 15th time this season Baylor has had a run of at least 10 straight points, including one in each of its three Big 12 games.
+It was the 15th time this season Baylor has scored at least 10 straight points, including one in each of its three Big 12 games.
 The Lady Bears beat TCU for the 26th consecutive time, 14 of those since the Horned Frogs joined the Big 12 in 2012-13.

+Amy Okonkwo scored 20 points for TCU (11-4, 1-3), which missed all 10 shots in the second quarter and finished the first half at 14 percent (3 of 21) coming off a 38-point loss at Iowa State.

+The Horned Frogs were much better after halftime, making 15 of 32 from the field to finish at 34 percent while staying even with the Lady Bears at 44-all over the final two quarters.

+“I know we’re a team that can score,” TCU coach Raegan Pebley said.
+“I loved how there was more of that intensity and that confidence and that sense of urgency in the second half.
+But we’ve got to open games with that.”

-Lauren Cox had 14 points, seven rebounds and five assists in coach Kim Mulkey’s 250th Big 12 regular-season win, which came two games after win No. 550 for her at Baylor.
+Lauren Cox had 14 points, seven rebounds and five assists in Mulkey’s 250th Big 12 regular-season win, which came two games after win No. 550 for her at Baylor.

 BIG PICTURE